beubax/Grapheteria/docs/Advanced/Deployment.md

   "start": "start_node_1"
 }
 ```
-*Note: This JSON could be created and exported using the Grapheteria UI.*
+This JSON could be created and exported using the Grapheteria UI
+{: .note}

 Now, let's set up our FastAPI app: